 Typography is one of the many ways that you can make your marketing emails stand out.
 Make sure that your messages look good in as many inboxes as possible by choosing fonts that work well with most email clients.

-In this article you’ll learn about the font choices available to you in Nutshell Marketing and some best practices for choosing ones that work in most inboxes.
+In this article you’ll learn about the font choices available to you in Nutshell Campaigns and some best practices for choosing ones that work in most inboxes.

 Which fonts can I use in my emails?